hileamlakB/HamsterDB/README.md

 This repository contains the distribution code for CS165 Fall 2018.

-Next, please make sure that your project/repo are set to private.
+Please make sure that your project/repo are set to private.
 You'll still need to share read access with the cs165-staff group.

 We recommend that throughout the semester, you make git tags at each of